MonikaFeigler/KBC_DataFlowTemplates/hubspot-to-googlesheet/v0/src/README.md

 The final snapshots are generated from the auxiliary tables.

-### DD: Data Destination [OUT-CRM-SNOWFLAKE]
+### DD: Data Destination [OUT-CRM-GSHEET]

-The data destination loads data into a Snowflake database.
+The data destination loads data into a Google sheet.

-### FLOW: Flow [HUBSPOT-TO-SNOWFLAKE]
+### FLOW: Flow [HUBSPOT-TO-GOOGLESHEET]

-The Flow runs HubSpot CRM data source, three snowflake transformations and snowflake data destination.
+The Flow runs HubSpot CRM data source, three snowflake transformations and Google Sheet data destination.

 ## Business Data Model